 It’s not the depth of the shelf that matters; it is how to get customers to find what they need.
 Whether Amazon had twenty-five million t-shirts last year and is going to double again to one hundred million next year, it does not inform if customers are buying more t-shirts.
 At some number, the scale tips and the metric becomes meaningless.
 On Amazon, the scale tipped many years ago.

 Millions of marketplace sellers have brought hundreds of millions of products, creating an explosion in catalog size.
-Algoritmichly generated merchandise that gets manufactured on demand, dropshippers with access to millions of SKUs from major distributors, and endless private label experiments continue to get added daily.
+Algorithmically generated merchandise that gets manufactured on demand, dropshippers with access to millions of SKUs from major distributors, and endless private label experiments continue to get added daily.
 Most never sell.

-However, the paradox of an infinite self is that while few products generate significant sales, many contribute a few.
+However, the paradox of an infinite shelf is that while few products generate significant sales, many contribute a few.
 As a result, total sales are higher than that of a curated and thus constricted shelf.
 “A very, very big number (the products in the tail) multiplied by a relatively small number (the sales of each) is still equal to a very, very big number,” wrote Chris Anderson in the book “The Long Tail.”
 Therefore an endless catalog is valuable because its better than predicting a short selection of top-performer products.

 The hidden cost of an endless catalog is the inability to manage them without the use of automation.
 Issues of counterfeits, product safety, or even editorial decisions not to sell certain items are near-impossible challenges.
 Much harder than for a traditional retailer with a mostly hand-picked assortment.
 Amazon had more than 8,000 employees fighting fraud in 2019; it will continue to add more to keep up.